 - For institutions as authors, order by the first significant word, so ignore leading words like “The” or “A”.

-- If the work is truly anonymous, order the entry as if anonymous were the author’s name.
+- If the work is truly anonymous (signed “Anonymous”), order the entry as if anonymous were the author’s name.
+Otherwise, move the title to the author position and order by the first significant word of the title.

 - When you have multiple works by the same leading author, ensure that single author works precede two authors which precede three authors and so on.
 When you have the same leading author surname but it’s actually a different author, order then by the initials of that person, so Brown, S. would come before Brown, T.